frontendpatterns/frontendpatterns.dev/src/content/patterns/discriminated-union.md

 ## Solution

-Apply the Discriminated Union pattern by using tagged unions to model mutually exclusive state variants safely, and reinforce it with concise examples or tests.
+Use tagged unions to model mutually exclusive state variants safely.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.